openEXO/cloud-kepler/README.md

 9. then 'hadoop fs -put file* /user/cloudera/wordcount/input' this sets up your input directory

-10. 'hadoop jar wordcount.jar org.myorg.WordCount /user/cloudera/wordcount/input /user/cloudera/wordcount/output' to run hadoop
+10. 'hadoop jar wordcount.jar org.myorg.WordCount /user/cloudera/wordcount/input output' to run hadoop

 11. According to the Cloudera Tutoria, this should be all you need to do, but I got an error message here, so everything is not quite right yet.